evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Infotainment

+The XPENG G6 AWD Performance features an advanced infotainment system built on Android Automotive OS, a platform by Google specifically designed for vehicle dashboards.
+Enhancing this robust system, XPENG has integrated their own suite of applications, providing seamless navigation, comprehensive car settings, and much more.

 ### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### App Store

+The infotainment system includes an App Store where you can download third-party apps to run natively on the car's screen without needing a connected phone.
+Available apps vary by market but include popular options such as:

+- **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.

 ### Phone Mirroring